 Emergency or extraordinary circumstances concerning an absence or tardiness will be considered, and the organization reserves the right to make an exception to this policy if, in its sole discretion, an exception is warranted.
-Repeated car failures, bad traffic, lack of planning for foreseeable appointments, or oversleeping do not constitute emergencies or extraordinary circumstances.
+Repeated car failures, bad traffic, lack of planning for foreseeable medical care of kin, or oversleeping do not constitute emergencies or extraordinary circumstances.

-Unscheduled absences or late arrivals, including sick days, should be communicated to the Unit Manager prior to the start of the scheduled shift, or as soon as practicable.
-If an employee is not able to reach their Unit Manager, they are expected to contact their Deputy Director.
-In the event that they cannot contact their immediate manager or Deputy Director, they are required to contact the Deputy Director of Human Resources.
-Do not have a relative or friend call in to report the absence, unless you are unable to personally call due to a medical or other emergency.
+If an employee will be absent from work or tardy due to unforeseen reasons, they must contact their Unit Manager prior to the scheduled starting time.
+If unable to reach the Unit Manager, employees are expected to advise their Deputy Director or any available manager of the absence.
+Texting and voice mail messages are not acceptable forms of communicating an absence or tardy incident; employees must speak personally to either their manager or the Deputy Director.
+Failure to do so may result in the absence being considered unexcused.
+Do not have a relative or friend call in to report the absence, unless are unable to personally call due to a medical or other emergency.

 If employees will unexpectedly be absent for a period of more than three (3) hours, their supervisor may request they take the day as vacation.
 In all cases of absence or tardiness, employees are expected to provide their manager with an honest reason or explanation.
-Absent extenuating circumstances, employees must call in on every day they are scheduled to work and will not report to work, and inform their manager of the expected duration of absence.
+Absent extenuating circumstances, employees must call in on every, and any, day they are scheduled to work and will not report to work, and inform their manager of the expected duration of absence.